claytoncasey01/oop-to-dop/README.md

-# Object Oriented Programming to Data Oriented Design
+# Object Oriented Programming to Data Oriented Programming

 ## Description
-After seeing many talks on Data Oriented Design but few examples on how to actually get started with it I decided to make this repo.
-The goal is to provide easy to digest examples in OOP as well as DOD.
+After seeing many talks on Data Oriented Programming but few examples on how to actually get started with it I decided to make this repo.
+The goal is to provide easy to digest examples in OOP as well as DOP.

 ### Running
 ##### Benchmarks and Tests (Go )